dotnet/csharplang/proposals/parameterless-struct-constructors.md

 Explicit and synthesized parameterless struct instance constructors will be emitted to metadata.

 Parameterless struct instance constructors will be imported from metadata regardless of accessibility.
-_This is a breaking change for consumers of existing assemblies with structs with private parameterless constructors._
+_This might be a breaking change for consumers of existing assemblies with structs with private parameterless constructors if additional errors or warnings are reported._

 Parameterless struct instance constructors will be emitted to ref assemblies regardless of accessibility to allow consumers to differentiate between no parameterless constructor an inaccessible constructor.